 The reason is simple: at a time when Britain is possibly facing a no-deal Brexit by Oct 31, 2019, it is reprehensible and irresponsible to suspend Parliament, even for a brief week or two to reduce the room of democratic debates.
 Not surprisingly, some in the British press have called it a “parliamentary coup”.

-The Member of Parliament for Tanjong Karang, Noh Omar (photo, above), appears bent on taking a page from Johnson, if not in form, definitely in spirit…
+The Member of Parliament for Tanjong Karang, Noh Omar (photo, above), appears bent on taking a page from Johnson, if not in form, definitely in spirit.

-Dr. Rais Hussin is President & CEO of EMIR Research, a think tank focused on strategic policy recommendations based upon rigorous research.
+Dr. Rais Hussin is President & CEO of EMIR Research,an independent think tank focused on strategic policy recommendations based upon rigorous research.